 Unfortunately, businesses sometimes mistake hiring the wrong person for a position.
 The consequences of this decision can be dire, costing not only time and money but also damaging the company's reputation.
-In this article, we'll explore how a bad hire can hurt a business and what steps can be taken to avoid making this mistake.
+In this article, we'll explore how a bad hire can hurt a business and what steps can be taken, such as using hiring tools, to avoid making this mistake.
 So here are five repercussions of hiring the wrong talent.

 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 Affiliate relationships include, but are not limited to Amazon Associates, Walmart.com, and Etsy.

 Not only do employers have to pay the employee's salary, but they also have to pay the costs associated with training them.
 In addition, if the employee is not a good fit for the company, they may need to be let go, which can result in severance pay and other expenses.

 The turnover can also be costly, as it takes time and money to find and train a replacement.
 In addition, if the employee is not a good fit for the position, it can lead to poor performance, negatively affecting the company.

 To ensure hiring the right employee, businesses should conduct a pre-employment assessment test.
 Such a test can help determine if the applicant can fit your company's values and vision to ensure you can make the most out of your investment.
 These assessment tests can be done to identify a candidate's personality, skills, integrity, and other traits.